Faculty ProfilesBrie Williams, MD

 |University of California, San Francisco||Residency||School of Medicine - Primary Care|

 |The Icahn School of Medicine||MS - Community Medicine||Community Medicine|

 |University of California, San Francisco||Geriatrics Fellowship||Division of Geriatrics|

 |The Icahn School of Medicine at Mount Sinai||MD||School of Medicine|

 |University of California, San Francisco||Training in Aging Research||Division of Geriatrics|

-Implementation Science, Interdisciplinary research collaboration, Mentoring junior faculty or trainees, Older adults, Policy advocacy, Prisoners, Socioeconomically marginalized groups, age-related functional decline, aging, criminal justice system, incarceration, limited English proficiency, mental illness, physical disability, serious progressive illnessRecent Articles (53)
+Implementation Science, Interdisciplinary research collaboration, Mentoring junior faculty or trainees, Older adults, Policy advocacy, Prisoners, Socioeconomically marginalized groups, age-related functional decline, aging, criminal justice system, health disparities, incarceration, palliative care, serious progressive illnessRecent Articles (69)

 Brie Williams, Alex Rothman, and Cyrus Ahalt.
-For Seriously Ill Prisoners, Consider Evidence-Based Compassionate Release Policies.
+For Seriously Ill Prisoners, Consider Evidence-Based Compassionate Release Policies, Health Affairs http://healthaffairs.org/blog/2017/02/06/for-seriously-ill-prisoners-consider-evidence-based-compassionate-release-policies/.
 2017.